spalger/grunt-run/README.md

 ### Usage Examples

 #### Default
 Want to just run some command line tool?
-With this config calling `grunt run:tool` will run that tool, and once it exits use an exit code of 0 to mean success and any other to mean failure.
+With this config calling `grunt run:tool` will run that tool.

 ```js
 grunt.initConfig({